fed/blog-11ty/content/blog/simple-observable-implementation/index.md

 ---
 title: A simple Observable implementation
 date: 2017-08-06
-spoiler: Let's write our own Observable interface implementation to understand what's going on under the hood when we work with RxJS.
+description: Let's write our own Observable interface implementation to understand what's going on under the hood when we work with RxJS.
-category: frp
+tags: frp
 ---

 Let's write our own `Observable` interface implementation to understand what's going on under the hood when we work with RxJS.

 **An observable is just a function.** This function takes in an observer as an argument, and returns a subscription object.

 - An _observer_ is just an object with three methods: `next` which takes in a value, `error` which takes in an error message and
   `complete` with has no arguments.
 This is what a standard (logging) observer looks like:

 ```js
 {